on4kjm/FLEcli/README.md

 # FLEcli
-Multi-platform "Fast Log Entry"(FLE) processing tool
+Multi-platform "Fast Log Entry"(FLE) processing tool.

+["Fast Log Entry"](https://www.df3cb.com/fle/) is a nifty tool, written by DF3CB.
+It allows quick and efficient entry of radio amateur contacts made during DXpeditions, contests or SOTA/WWFF activation.
+It can export the listed contacts in ADIF or Cabrilo format ready to be uploaded to eQSL or LOTW or submitted for SOTA and WWFF.
+The program is only availble as a Windows executable which leaves the Mac or Linux users in the cold.

-This is a tool intended to facilitate the processing of ["Fast Log Entry"](https://www.df3cb.com/fle/) entry files on other platform than Windows.
+This tool is intended to process FLE formated files on other platform than Windows.
 The format is described on https://www.df3cb.com/fle/documentation/

-This is a project used to learn and explore GO.
+But is also the alibi to learn and explore GO.